-SiteGrinder 2 Pro review
+SiteGrinder 2 Pro full review

 Graphic artists and designers who are comfortable with mocking up Web sites in Photoshop will love SiteGrinder 2 Pro.
 This Photoshop plug-in (accessed from the File -> Automate menu) works extremely well at converting layered Photoshop designs into highly functional and respectably coded Web sites.
 SiteGrinder Pro can help you build sites based on impressive technologies, such as CSS, photo galleries, Flash slide shows, videos, forms, widgets, and more, without any coding knowledge needed.
 It will even take a simple text box and turn it into a search engine-friendly menu.

 If you’re using any version of Photoshop from CS up to CS4, SiteGrinder lets you create an entire site (or section of a site) from a single Photoshop file.
 It does this by recognising Photoshop’s layer comps as pages and reading specific hints that you add to the layer name of each page element.
 Additionally, you can enter a few link and browser-specific settings in SiteGrinder’s window.

 Creating sites in Photoshop 7 works similarly, except that you need to use SiteGrinder’s page definition tool in lieu of layer comps (which were not available until Photoshop CS).
 You can also use SiteGrinder with Photoshop Elements.
 However, you must create a new document for each page.